 When you opt for a fluoride treatment at your dentist’s office, you get even better perks.
 Since the gel or varnish is highly concentrated, fluoride treatment benefits are almost immediate.
 In fact, desensitizing treatments with fluoride can last up to 3-4 months at a time!

 Concentrated fluoride can essentially reverse the very beginning stages of tooth decay.
 When you look at it that way, the preventative investment can save you both money and time in the dental chair!

-We know that adding fluoride into municipal water systems also helps lower the cavity rates in those populations.
+We know that adding fluoride into municipal drinking water systems (tap water) also helps lower the cavity rates in those populations.
 According to the CDC, fluoride reduces dental caries (cavities) by about 25% in adults and children.
 Keep in mind, this number could actually be a lot higher, except we drink a lot more sugary beverages these days than we did 75 years ago when we started to add fluoridated water to city and school water sources.
 But even then, fluoride has significantly lowered cavity rates since the 1960s and is hailed one of the best public health achievements in the 20th century.